smatechnologies/opcon-acs-sdk-docs/docs/protocols.md

 The class must contain the **InitialStatus** and **Status** methods.
 In each case the methods accept the **IConfig** interface which provides the ACS agent configuration information.

-The above code snippet is a dummy implementation allowing the ACS agent to start and remain active.
-The code also shows how the agent definition values can be retrieved.
+The above code snippet uses the **performHeartBeat** to send a Rest-API request to the Asysco AMT Batch server to determine if the batch server is available to execute tasks.

 The inclusion of **ILogger Logger** allows logging messages to be displayed in the SMAApiAgentNetcom.log file.